DavidBlaj/react-social-club/README.md

     - inside LeftSidebar instead or manually introducing multiple links(below the profile link), I create the constants folder...
     - I will also use the useLocation hook to find on which route I am currently

+6  I start by adding Routes to the private routes section in the App.tsx file
+    Then I go to the pages folder and I add all the pages and then export them using index.ts